Last updated on August 30th, 2023 at 10:13 amJump to Recipe

 Can I use fresh cranberries for stuffing?

-I love the chewiness that dried cranberries add to this dish, but yes, you can absolutely use fresh.
+I love the chewiness that dried cranberries add to this dish, but yes, you can use fresh.
 Just make sure to drain well before using to eliminate excess moisture.

 What to serve with homemade cranberry stuffing?